imzqqq/chat/website/spec/content/identity-service-api.md

 questions about the identities of users.
-In particular, it stores associations of the form "identifier X represents the same user as identifier Y", where identities may exist on different systems (such as email addresses, phone numbers, Chat user IDs, etc).
+In particular, it stores associations of the form "identifier X represents the same user as identifier Y", where identities may exist on different systems (such as email addresses, phone numbers, Matrix user IDs, etc).

 The identity server has some private-public keypairs.
 When asked about an association, it will sign details of the association with its private